Jooshbag/calculator/README.md

 * Can use keyboard to input equations
 * Will adjust to browser size
-* Includes a button to delte mistakes
+* Includes a button to delete mistakes

 To-do list: